 Saturday: 9am to 6pm

-(Hire outside our opening hours is possible but does incur an extra fee on top of the hirer fee)
+(Hire outside our opening hours is possible but does incur an extra fee for security guards on top of the hirer fee)

 Eildon Mansion’s spaces for hiring include: